jeremyreeder/gridscout/docs/index.md

 ---

 GridScout™ is the console-based Google Maps search tool that you didn't know you needed.
-It can help you make better use of your paper maps.
+It'll help you make better use of your paper maps.
 Without it, the process of finding and marking places of interest is tedious.
 Let GridScout™ solve that so you can get on with your duty of planning for the impending apocalypse, or whatever it is that you do.